Dominant Language Constellations (DLC)

 To link to this article: https://doi.org/10.1080/09571736.2021.1915367 © 2021

 Helal Fethi (2023) Dominant Language Constellations and Language Policy and Planning in Two Settings: Perspectives from Tunisia/Maghreb.
 In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 21-43).
 Springer.

 Helal Fethi (2023).
 Multilingualism in linguistic landscapes in Tunisia: a critical discourse analysis of language policy activities, International Multilingual Research Journal, DOI: 10.1080/19313152.2023.2209368